jesuslopezpino/ExampleQuery/README.md

 Setting up parameter `:customerOrdersProductName` with value `"%PIZZA%"`.

-It's not necessary to use a transient field with `@Reference` annotation if we don't have to deal with lists in the path.
+It's not necessary to use a transient field with `@FilterForField` annotation if we don't have to deal with lists in the path.
 Let's see another example, from CustomerOrder side:

 ```java
 @Entity